-IHE Fellows hold renewable, three-year appointments to the Institute of Higher Education and contribute to the Institute's programs and intellectual community.
+IHE Fellows hold renewable, three-year appointments to the Institute of Higher Education and support the Institute in a wide range of special activities and programs.
 They come from within the UGA faculty as well as other universities and agencies worldwide.

 Senior Lecturer on Education, Harvard University (HU)

 James Soto Antony teaches and advises students in the Higher Education Program.
 His research and teaching focus on the preparation of forward-thinking leaders in college and university settings.
 The author of five books, and more than 50 other publications, he has published extensively on issues of higher education leadership and management.
 He lectures, and serves as a leadership development adviser, at colleges and universities throughout the United States and abroad.

 From 1995 to 2012, he held faculty and leadership roles at the University of Washington, including: Professor in Educational Leadership & Policy and Adjunct Professor in Sociology; Associate Vice-Provost & Associate Dean for Academic Affairs in The Graduate School; and Associate Dean for Academic Programs in the College of Education.
 While at Washington he also was Director for two different graduate degree programs (the Graduate Program in Higher Education, and the Intercollegiate Athletic Leadership Program) and founding Executive Director of the Center for Leadership in Athletics.

 From 2012 to 2015 he was an Associate Provost for Yale University, where he worked on issues ranging from faculty development and diversity, to undergraduate leadership development within Yale College.
 During this time he also held a courtesy faculty appointment as Professor Adjunct in the Yale School of Management, and served one year as a Visiting Professor of Higher Education at Teachers College, Columbia University.